blakazulu/search-mcp/docs/design/PRD.md

 - **As a Developer**, I want to search for files by name pattern (e.g., `**/auth*`) when I know what I'm looking for.
 - **As a Developer**, I want search results to include line numbers so I can navigate directly to the relevant code.

+### Documentation Search

+- **As a Developer**, I want to search my project's documentation files (README, guides, docs/) separately from code, so I can find relevant explanations without filling up context with entire documents.
+- **As a Developer**, I want documentation search to be optimized for prose content, with larger chunks that preserve context better than code chunks.

 ### Index Management

 - **As a Developer**, I want the index to update automatically in the background when I save a file, so I don't have to run a "reindex" command.